 - A new second platform to enhance capacity for eastbound passengers on Line 2

 - Line 2 original platform reconfiguration to enhance capacity for westbound passengers

 - New public art and station finishes

-- Five new fan plants to improve ventilation
+- New fan plants to improve ventilation

 - Utility upgrades